EHRI/docs/docs/administration/institution-data/datasets.rst

 ResourceSync
     The files will be downloaded via an `OAI ResourceSync <http://www.openarchives.org/rs/toc>`__ capability list URL

+URL Set
+    The files will be downloaded from a set of URLs mapped to predetermined file names

 There are some other parameters on the dataset form that can normally be left alone:

 Fonds ID